Humane-Documentation/Spree/business_logic/orders.md

 See it under [Inventory Guide](../controllers/Inventory.md#Returns)

 ## *Customization Tips*
+* Intermediary order states can be configured using the [Checkout Flow API](checkout.md)

 ### Updating an Order
 If you change an `Order` object in code in anyway and you want to update totals and associated adjustments and shipments, call `update!` method on the object (this will call `OrderUpdater`)